instill-ai/instill-core/README.md

 <details>
   <summary><b>⚗️ <a href="https://github.com/instill-ai/model" target="_blank">Instill Model</a>: Scalable AI model serving and training</b></summary><br>

   **Instill Model**, or simply **Model**, emerges as an advanced ModelOps platform.
-Here, the focus is on empowering you to seamlessly import, train and serve Machine Learning (ML) models for inference purposes.
+Here, the focus is on empowering you to seamlessly import, train, and serve Machine Learning (ML) models for inference purposes.
 Like other projects, Instill Model's source code is available for your exploration.
 </details>

 ## No-/Low-code Access & Support